mulesoft-developers/salesforce-change-data-capture/README.md

 8. Add Runtime Configurations for env and secret.key variables.
 Set env to local and set secret.key to be the value used to encrypt your secure property parameters.

 > This tutorial uses standard objects.
-To use change data capture events for custom object follow the same steps except for the streaming channel value.
+To use change data capture events for custom objects follow the same steps except for the streaming channel value.
 For a custom object remove the **c** suffix from the object name.
 So for a Memo__c custom object the streaming channel is **/data/Memo__ChangeEvent**

 ## Contributing